 An increase in vocalization or howling is more common in older cats and is often seen with some underlying condition such as hyperthyroidism or high blood pressure.
 Many cats also vocalize more if they are in pain or anxious.
 If you note a change in vocalization, schedule an appointment with your veterinarian to rule out medical problems and to obtain suggestions for minimizing or eliminating the behavior.

-Studies show 70 percent of cats have oral disease as early as age 3.
+Studies show 70 percent of cats have an oral disease as early as age 3.
 It is important to have your cat’s teeth checked every six months to help prevent dental disease or to start treatment of problems.
 One of the early indicators of an oral problem is bad breath.
-Regular home teeth brushing and veterinary dental care prevent bad breath, pain, tooth loss and spread of infection to other organs.
+Regular home teeth brushing and veterinary dental care prevents bad breath, pain, tooth loss and spread of infection to other organs.